m-gallegos/SchNet4AIM/README.md

     pip install SchNet4AIM-main.zip

-**Some (specially old) architectures are known to struggle accessing certain libraries or may raise problems (e.g RunTimeErrors) when importing certain modules (as for instance found in the particlar case of torch and sklearn packages).
-These problems are, however, not related to SchNet4AIM and are likely to be caused by Python incompatibility issues in old archiectures.**
+**Some (specially old) architectures are known to struggle accessing certain libraries or may raise problems (e.g RunTimeErrors) when importing certain modules (as for instance found in the particular case of torch and sklearn packages).
+These problems are, however, not related to SchNet4AIM and are likely to be caused by Python incompatibility issues in old architectures.**

 # Examples

-In addition to the SchNet4AIM source code, this repository also includes a set of prototype scripts to exemplify its use, collected in the /examples/scripts/ directory.In particular, we include two key templates, one aimed at predicting the electronic QTAIM properties (Q, LI and DI) from a molecular geoemtry (including uncertainty estimates) and the other devoted to the analysis of the pairwise components that dominate the electronic delocalization between two groups or fragments along a sequential process.
+In addition to the SchNet4AIM source code, this repository also includes a set of prototype scripts to exemplify its use, collected in the /examples/scripts/ directory.In particular, we include two key templates, one aimed at predicting the electronic QTAIM properties (Q, LI and DI) from a molecular geometry (including uncertainty estimates) and the other devoted to the analysis of the pairwise components that dominate the electronic delocalization between two groups or fragments along a sequential process.
 We note in passing that both are based on the proof-of-concept models incorporated in SchNet4AIM and are therefore only suitable for treating neutral C,H,O,N molecules.

 **Please note that the models included here are proof-of-concept examples used to show the applicability and potential of SchNet4AIM in predicting local quantum chemical properties.
 Therefore, for specific applications and scenarios, users must train their own models oriented to the desired chemical properties and spaces.**